Nikhils-G/AI-Powered-Eco-Citizenship-Platform/README.md

 -  Energy Consumption Data      - Data on local and regional energy usage trends, especially from renewable and non-renewable sources, to help individuals optimize their energy consumption and make sustainable energy choices.
 -  Co2_FootPrints Data               -The co2_footprints dataset is designed to track and analyze individual and community carbon footprints, supporting data-driven decision-making to combat climate change.
 This dataset enables users to log their activities, assess their CO2 emissions, and engage in collective actions that contribute to environmental sustainability.

+## Workflow with model.pkl and scaler.pkl:

+- Load the scaler from scaler.pkl to scale input data during prediction.
+- Load the model from model.pkl to make predictions on scaled data.
+-  Use the scaler again to inverse transform the predicted values back to their original scale.

 ## Installation & Setup
 ## 1. Clone the Repository: